 - The wild red wolf population in eastern North Carolina is essential to the survival of the species.
 Without it, there is no hope in the future for returning red wolves to the wild.

-Myth: The captive red wolf population is in immediate danger of extinction and should therefore take priority.
+Misconception: The captive red wolf population is in immediate danger of extinction and should therefore take priority.

 Reality: Despite absurd claims by the FWS at a 2016 press conference that the captive red wolf population faces a dire threat of extinction, a Population Viability Analysis (PVA) study paid for by the FWS revealed that captive red wolves face only a 0.5% chance of extinction over the next 125 years.